reactive-python/reactpy/src/py/docs/source/concepts.rst

 Core Concepts
 =============

-This section covers core features of iDOM that are used in making interactive interfaces.
+This section covers core features of IDOM that are used in making interactive interfaces.

 .. contents::